Eligibility scenarios for paid and un-paid leaves of absence

 If you are a state employee taking an approved leave of absence without pay for medical reasons, you may continue to pay the employee share of the premium for your GIC benefits

-Provided that your agency head approved your leave of absence, you may apply to continue paying the employee share of your basic life and health insurance premiums Submit a completed Employment Status Change Form (Form-1A), a letter from your agency head approving the leave, and a completed Application to Continue Part Cost Premiums (Form 11) to the GIC.
+Provided that your agency head approved your leave of absence, you may apply to continue paying the employee share of your basic life and health insurance premiums Submit a completed Employment Status Change Form (Form 1A), a letter from your agency head approving the leave, and a completed Application to Continue Part Cost Premiums (Leave of Absence Form (Form 11)) to the GIC.
 You, your Agency Head and physician must all complete the Form 11 before it can be considered.
 The GIC will notify you of its decision.
 In the case of a leave without pay for reasons of personal illness, you must exhaust your vacation, sick, and compensatory time before a Form 11 can be submitted.
 If you do not pay your GIC premium, or if your agency no longer continues your employment, your coverage will end.

 If you are a state employee taking an approved, unpaid leave of absence under the Family Medical Leave Act (FMLA), you may continue your GIC health and life coverage